StydeNet/curso-de-laravel-desde-cero/readme.md

 6. Run your tests
 7. Start the local server with `php artisan serve` if needed
 8. Visit `http://127.0.0.1:8000/enlighten` (change the URL if needed).
+9. To try the project in the browser, run `php artisan migrate --seed`